-No ice chests or refrigerators are required in skylab.
-If you take a beer at room
+No ice chests or refrigerators were required in skylab.
+If you took a beer at room

 On the fourth floor, Alex contemplates the infinitely expanding universe...(?)

 Bill K and John in the computer room.
 The terminal and printer are behind the speaker; the computer itself is behind Bill.
-Everyone had their own personal magnetic tape.
+Everyone had their own personal magnetic tapes.

 Here's an earlier view of the 3 computers (the panels with many buttons).
 These were HP 4800 minicomputers with 64 or 32k memory, and they cost perhaps $50k each.
-Two of these were permanently involved with the UCD micrometerology data collection project, but the third one was often available for text editing and typing message traffic and reports.
+Two of these were permanently involved with the UCD micrometeorology data collection project, but the third one was often available for text editing and typing message traffic and reports.
 We had a program that would convert the computer data to teletype code, and punch out the paper tape in comms to be sent out to the real world.
+I used this program to prepare the weekly sitreps.
+And we also had a text-based Star Trek game where we could shoot down Klingons.
 For those days we had an amazing amount of computer power available for personal use!

 crowd shows up for dinner.